skip to main |

 Then there was en emotional session for the 6 weekers to discuss how the course had changed us and what were the highlights or points of significant.
 It is amazing how strangers from all over the world can bond in such a short period of time.

 Finally, those of us with Parelli lease horses had to say goodbye.
 Definitely the hardest part of the day.
 We were allowed to take them to their pasture and to let them loose (the first time in 6 weeks for these guys!).
 It was very well organised with everyone ensuring their horse was settled by a pile of hay before simultaneously taking off the halters.
 This went incredibly smoothly with no horse tearing off.
 Eventually a few did however decide that freedom was exciting enough to show some exuberance.
-We had been warned that when back in their pasture they might not want anything to do with us, so
+We had been warned that when back in their pasture they might not want anything to do with us, so I was honoured that Roget did come back to me to say a final farewell - this however started off a new wave of emotion and tears!

 What was interesting to note was that Anne and Roget (pictured in the photo) seemed to stick together in the field.